totemmaker/totemmaker-docs/docs/side-panels/audio-panel.md

 ## Function generator

 Function generator module able to output up to 1Mhz variable frequency signal with different waveform types.
-Can be used to play different sounds trough loudspeaker or drive some other circuits.
+Can be used to play different sounds trough loudspeaker or to drive some other circuits.
 _Select panel type matching yours:_

 === "Panel ver 3.5"